ravi-bot-developments/ravibot/README.md

 # ravi apm bot

+# THIS PROJECT IS NO LONGER MAINTAINED, CODE IS BROKEN

 ### The Official Github Source Code to the ravi bot

 ### This project is created and owned by `! kim jaehyun.#8775` under any circumstances this project is projected under a license, please ask the developer for more information about the bot.